Dynamically Generated Logical Qubits: The Honeycomb Code

 \subsection{Majorana Representation}

 The honeycomb code has a convenient representation in terms of Majorana fermions.
+Most of our results in this paper do not need the Majorana representation, so readers unfamiliar with this representation may skip this subsection.

 The mathematical representation was used in \cite{Kitaev_2006} to analyze the Kitaev honeycomb model.
 The Kitaev honeycomb model and the honeycomb code are related: the honeycomb model has a Hamiltonian which is the sum of checks in the code.

 In this Majorana representation, we represent each qubit by four Majorana operators, denoted $\gamma^0_j,\gamma^X_j,\gamma^Y_j,\gamma^Z_j$, where $j$ labels the qubit.
 Then, the Pauli operators $X_j,Y_j,Z_j$ are represented by $i\gamma^0_j\gamma^X_j,i \gamma^0_j\gamma^Y_j, i\gamma^0_j\gamma^Z_j$, respectively.
-The Majoranas are subject to the requirement $\gamma^0_j \gamma^X_j \gamma^Y_j \gamma^Z_j=1$ for all $j$; we call this requirement a ``gauge constraint".
+The Majoranas are subject to the requirement $\gamma^0_j \gamma^X_j \gamma^Y_j \gamma^Z_j=1$ for all $j$; we call this requirement a ``gauge constraint.''

-This representation also describes one possible physical realization of the code, using so-called ``tetrons"\cite{Karzig_2017}, where each qubit really is represented by four Majorana modes, subject to the gauge constraint due to charging energy.
-This realization may be particularly suitable for the honeycomb code, since the measurement of the check operators is the ``native" operation in that realization (i.e., Clifford gates in that realization are built by measuring products of Paulis, so it is simpler to measure such a product than it is to implement a CNOT gate).
+This representation also describes one possible physical realization of the code, using so-called ``tetrons''~\cite{Karzig_2017}, where each qubit really is represented by four Majorana modes, subject to the gauge constraint due to charging energy.
+This realization may be particularly suitable for the honeycomb code, since the measurement of the check operators is the native operation in that realization (i.e., Clifford gates in that realization are built by measuring products of Paulis, so it is simpler to measure such a product than it is to implement a CNOT gate).

 For each edge $(j,k)$ between a pair of vertices $j,k$, we define an operator $t_{jk}=\gamma^a_j \gamma^a_k$, where $a$ is $X,Y,Z$ depending on whether the edge is type $x,y,z$.
-We may regard these $t_{jk}$ as ``gauge fields".
+We may regard these $t_{jk}$ as ``gauge fields.''
 The product of $t_{jk}$ around any closed path is equal (up to a scalar) to the product of checks along that path.
 The operators $t_{jk}$ commute with all checks (when the checks are written in terms of Majoranas), although the $t_{jk}$ do not commute with the gauge constraint.